 Make a Plan

-Hawaii is susceptible to many types of natural disasters, and it’s important to be ready.
-Though it’s impossible to plan for every emergency, there are a few essentials that you will need in order to be prepared for unexpected events.
+Hawaii is susceptible to many types of natural disasters.
+It’s important to be ready.
+While it’s impossible to plan for every emergency, there are a few items you can get to be prepared for unexpected events.

 First, consider that your family may not be together when disaster strikes.
-It is important to plan in advance by figuring out how you will contact one another, how you will get back together if you are separated, and what you will do in different situations.
+It’s important to plan in advance and figure out how you will contact one another, how you will get back together if you’re separated, and what you will do in different emergency situations.

-You should also make sure your family is fully vaccinated for COVID-19, in case you might have to stay in a shelter or some other crowded conditions (find out where and how at this Department of Health site).
+You should also make sure your family is fully vaccinated for COVID-19, in case you have to stay in a shelter or some other crowded conditions.
+Find vaccines and boosters in your area at HawaiiCOVID19.com.

-To help you get started with a family emergency plan, the Department of Health has created a guide called “Plan To Be Ready,” available at this link.
+To help you get started with a family emergency plan, the Department of Health has created a guide called “Plan To Be Ready”

 For more information, check out the CDC’s (U.S. Centers for Disease Control and Prevention) page for planning ahead for emergencies and the American Red Cross’s page on making a family emergency plan.
-These and other resources below can also provide step-by-step guidance you can take now to protect yourself and your loved ones.
+These and other resources below share step-by-step tips you can use now to protect yourself and your loved ones.

 - DOH Guide “Plan To Be Ready”